Understanding and Managing Your CO2 Blood Test Results

 Symptoms of Low CO2 Levels in the Blood

-- Pain or discomfort in the chest
+- You feel pain or discomfort in your chest.

 How to Treat Low Carbon Dioxide in Blood